to run for the Oklahoma State Senate by friends, family and mentors,

 decisions as the Chair of Public Safety & Homeland Security

-and Vice-Chair of the Appropriations Subcommittee on Public Safety
+well as the Appropriations Subcommittee on Public Safety and Judiciary.

 He also is a key member of the Republican Rural Caucus where significant

-whose districts are mainly comprised of rural communities.
-Also
+districts are mainly comprised of rural communities.
+Also in 2011,

-in 2011, Senator Barrington was appointed by the Senate President
+Senator Barrington was appointed by the Senate President Pro Tempore

-Pro Tempore Brian Bingman to serve on the National Conference of
+Brian Bingman to serve on the National Conference of State Legislatures

-State Legislatures Law and Criminal Justice Standing Committee and
+Law and Criminal Justice Standing Committee and the Southern Legislative

 Senator Don Barrington holds one of the best if the not the best